eddysolo/ELITE/README.md

 ### ELITE Reconstruction

-A MATLAB code `TWIX_2_GRASP_seg_main.m` perfoms a temporal basis estimation using principal component analysis (PCA) for each tissue segment.
+The main MATLAB code `TWIX_2_GRASP_seg_main.m` perfoms a temporal basis estimation using principal component analysis (PCA) for each tissue segment.
 By default, this code will reconstruct an image series with a temporal resolution of 4.2 seconds (8 spokes), resulting in a high spatial resolution image series containing 36 time frames.
 To run this code, please make sure `flags.highRes` (inside `loadingGraspParams.m`) is set to False.
 An example of a segementation mask file can be found under 'data' forder.
 To run the code, the corresponding raw k-space breast dataset ('fastMRI_breast_141_2.h5') can be freely downloaded from fastMRI: https://fastmri.med.nyu.edu/

 ### ELITE Reconstruction Aided by Residual Neural Network (ResNet)